 Fiscal Policy and Land Use Planning

 Tax policies and economic development incentives also play a role in driving local land use decisions.
-It is important for the region to have the best information possible about how our fiscal policies drive land use decisions, as well as the resulting impacts on the regional economy, jobs, and principles of livability as addressed in GO TO 2040.
+It is important for the region to have the best information possible about how our fiscal policies drive land use decisions, as well as the resulting impacts on the regional economy, jobs, and principles of livability as addressed in ON TO 2050.
 CMAP creates reports on these and other policy issues that affect land use.

 Land Use Committee